AdilAzhari/hello-sja-pathway/README.md

 A minimal "Hello World" project demonstrating essential GitHub workflow concepts: version control, branching, pull requests, and professional project documentation.

-[hello-sja-pathway] is a beginner-level HTML and CSS project, completed as part of the SJA Pathway to reinforce software engineering best practices.
+**Hello-sja-pathway** is a beginner-level HTML and CSS project, completed as part of the SJA Pathway to reinforce software engineering best practices.

 ---